Jeremy Rockliff: Premier

 On 19 November 2024, Rockliff's government survived an impromptu motion of no confidence put forth by the Tasmanian Greens.
 Rockliff was supported in the motion by the Jacqui Lambie Network, the Tasmanian Labor Party, and all independents excluding Kristie Johnston who voted against Rockliff despite having a confidence-and-supply agreement with him.

 On 5 June 2025, the parliament passed a no-confidence motion against him.
 Rockliff announced he would visit the lieutenant-governor seeking a snap election.
 The 2025 Tasmanian state election was held on 19 July 2025 with the Liberals holding onto 14 Seats.

 A second no-confidence motion was moved in Jeremy Rockliff and his Liberal Government when parliament returned following the 2025 election.
 The result was 10-24 with only the Labor Party supporting the motion.
 As Rockliff survived the motion, he was able to form minority government with only 14 seats and no formal confidence and supply agreements in place.

+Rockliff is the first Tasmanian Premier to be censured, following a successful motion moved by the Tasmanian Greens on 17 June 2026.